 Sports the Irish Love

 The only thing better than gathering together in the pub with family and friends is gathering together in the pub with family and friends as you watch sport!
-So many of our traditions revolve around sport; we’re obsessed with sport, and we have an affinity with anyone else who loves it as much as we do.
+So many of our traditions revolve around sports; we’re obsessed with sports, and we have an affinity with anyone else who loves it as much as we do.

-The Irish love football as much as most other countries — even if we don’t always make the best account of ourselves during the world cups… We love rugby more than most countries do, and if you want to hear the smartest rugby commentary you’ve ever heard then you just have to strike up conversation with any random old man called Keith in the pub when a rugby match is on.
+The Irish love football as much as most other countries — even if we don’t always make the best account of ourselves during the World Cups… We love rugby more than most countries do, and if you want to hear the smartest rugby commentary you’ve ever heard then you just have to strike up a conversation with any random old man called Keith in the pub when a rugby match is on.

 Traditional Irish Music